SangTran01/linux-server/README.md

 * Update all currently installed packages
     * Find updates:`sudo apt-get update`
     * Install updates:`sudo sudo apt-get upgrade` Hit Y for yes and give yourself a break while it installs.
-* Change the SSH port from 22 to 2200 and other SSH configuation required from [grading rubic](https://www.udacity.com/course/viewer#!/c-nd004/l-3573679011/m-3608778867)
+* Change the SSH port from 22 to 2200 and other SSH configuration required from [grading rubic](https://www.udacity.com/course/viewer#!/c-nd004/l-3573679011/m-3608778867)
     * `nano /etc/ssh/sshd_config` change `port 22` to `port 2200`
     * while in the file also change `PermitRootLogin without-password` to `PermitRootLogin no` to disallow root login
     * Change `PasswordAuthentication` from `no` to `yes`.
-We will change back after finshing SHH login setup
+We will change back after finishing SHH login setup
     * append `AllowUsers grader ` inside file to allow grade to login through SSH
     * save file(nano: `ctrl+x`, `Y`, Enter)
     * restart ssh service`sudo service ssh reload`